aveq-research/hls-test/README.md

 - Docker and Docker Compose
 - ffmpeg from https://ffmpeg.org/download.html
 - `yt-dlp` from https://github.com/yt-dlp/yt-dlp
-- For limiting: Linux with `tc`, and Python
+- For limiting: Python (the needed `tc` commands can be run inside Docker)

 ## Usage